breatheco-de/content/src/content/how-to/how-to-run-javascript.md

 ### How to access the browser console/terminal

-- left click anywhere in the browser window
+- Press left click anywhere in the browser window.
-- Inspect
+- Select inspect.
-- The inspector displays and on the top of the tab displayed, click console
+- Once the inspector is displayed, then on the top of the tab, click console.
-- Start writing your javascript code
+- Start writing your javascript code.

 Here´s an example: